noamaianski/portfolio/README.md

 <p>&nbsp;</p>

 ## Completed Projects 💻
+The following projects were written in Python (Jupyter Notebook).
+Click on the project to see the full analysis and code.
 >
 > ### Creating a DataFrame from a Dictionary
 >> Here is an example of a code I wrote to [create a DataFrame](Provinces1.md) from a dictionary I made using different online resources.